DaCat10/Project-Star-World-Continued-Interest/README.md

 - A Wii with Homebrew Channel (real)
 - A SD card or USB Drive
 - CleanRip
-- Files to download from the main branch on this GitHub
+- Files to download from the "releases" on this GitHub
 - Dolphin or Riivolution (currently not supported)

 # Step 1 - Wii Modification